ssmirr/appdev-chapters/sample_data.md

 #### `task({ :sample_data => :environment}) do`

-Here we are naming our task and making it available in our coding environment.
-By defining our task `sample_data`, it is ready for us to call with `rails sample_data`.
-As long as we finish our `do` with an `end`, we have our task.
+Here we are naming our calling the `task` method and giving it a hash as the argument.
+The hash will use the name of our task as the key and use `:environment` as the value.
+Using `:environment` as the value will make the Rails environment load in our task giving us access to all models, gems, and initializers.
+After we finish our `do` with an `end`, our task is ready to call by inputting `rails sample_data` in a terminal.
 It isn't much yet, but we are starting to connect the dots.

 ### Remove old data